devcarlosperez/CanAccesible/docs/openldap-setup.md

 In CanAccesible, filters are used in search operations to locate users by email or UID.

+### LDIF (LDAP Data Interchange Format)

+LDIF is a standard text format for representing LDAP directory entries and changes.
+It is used to import and export data from LDAP directories.
+In CanAccesible, we use LDIF files to bootstrap initial data into the LDAP directory.

 ### Forward vs Reverse Lookup

 *   **Forward Lookup**: This is the standard process where we search for an entry (like a user) based on their known attributes.
 For example, searching for the entry where `uid=carlos` to obtain their DN or email.
 In CanAccesible, this is used during login to find user details by email or username.